 Why is it that some businesses thrive while others fall by the wayside?
 A new study by our Faculty of Business and Law has identified the common traits of high-growth companies, from bolt manufacturers to online estate agents.

-“If you look at the companies we have in our region, a county like Essex is a real hive for innovation,” says Dr Sandra Selmanovic, Deputy Head of our Department of Economics and International Business, and Principal Lecturer in International Business.
+“If you look at the companies we have in our region, a county like Essex is a real hive for innovation,” says Dr Sandra Selmanovic, Principal Lecturer in International Business.

 “There are so many success stories here – but what can we learn from them?”
 This was the question Essex County Council was looking to answer when it commissioned ARU to conduct a three-year research project into small and medium enterprises (SMEs) in the region: “The idea was to create a blueprint of what a successful and dynamic company looks like,” says Sandra.
 “We also wanted to identify any gaps in support, and to see how we could help plug these with adapted existing business programmes, or by creating new ones.”